Fight Skin Aging, Bone Loss, and Heart Disease With Two Cups of This Superfood a Day

-These days, grocery stores are quickly running out of essentials like eggs and milk.
-With demand high and stocks low, many are seeking alternatives, and oat milk has become a popular choice.
-And while non-dairy milk options have been trendy for a while, oat milk boasts its own unique health benefits you’ll be surprised — and excited — to learn about.
+These days, people who are lactose intolerant and even those who aren’t are drinking milk alternatives.
+And while non-dairy milk options have been trendy for a while, oat milk is becoming a more and more popular choice.
+Not only does it taste delicious, it boasts its own unique health benefits you’ll be surprised — and excited — to learn about.

 What is oat milk?

 Oat milk is a non-dairy milk alternative made from oats.
 To make oat milk, steel-cut or rolled oats are soaked with water, blended together, and then strained with a cheesecloth.
 Oat milk tastes really similar to dairy milk, thought it’s a little sweeter and has a thicker texture.

 Much like whole oats, oat milk boasts a dense nutrient profile that makes it super healthy to add to your diet.
 Even further, we’d go as far as to say it could also be considered an anti-aging superfood.

 Compared to other non-dairy milk alternatives, oat milk has more carbs and fiber than almond or soy milk.
 Also, oat and almond milk both tend to be enriched with nutrients.
 Almond milk varieties generally contain more vitamin E, but oat milk tends to contain more added B vitamins.
 Plus, if you have allergies to nuts or soy, oat milk is a totally safe option.